The Fulbright Program for Citizens of the Russian Federation

 For almost 50 years of continuous work, the Fulbright Program has provided more than 2,400 Russian professors, teachers, and young professionals with the opportunity to establish new scientific contacts, continue academic studies, and undertake internships.

-The Fulbright Program announces an open competition for Russian Citizens for study, internships, conducting research, delivering lectures, and master classes in the United States for the 2024-25 academic year for university graduates, post-graduate students, university teachers, scholars, scientists and researchers, engineers and other professionals, artists and representatives of creative disciplines.
+The next Fulbright competition (for 2025-26 academic year) will be announced in mid-March 2024.
+Fulbright Program will announce an open competition for Russian Citizens for study, internships, conducting research, delivering lectures, and master classes in the United States for university graduates, post-graduate students, university teachers, scholars, scientists and researchers, engineers and other professionals, artists and representatives of creative disciplines.

 Fulbright Award benefits may vary, depending on the program.
 Benefits include: